jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 daylight saving time moves it an hour clockwise.
 Today my solar noon is at 1:42pm.

+Don't forget, of course, that in parts of the world the sun is _north_ at solar noon.
+And in the tropics, it actually alternates.

 ## Analog watch as navigational aid

 When the sun is visible and you're at least a few degrees of latitude away from